JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 ##### Prediction types for probabilistic responses

-In the case of `Probabilistic` models with univariate targets, `yhat` must be a `Vector` whose elements are distributions (one distribution per row of `Xnew`).
+In the case of `Probabilistic` models with univariate targets, `yhat` must be an `AbstractVector` whose elements are distributions (one distribution per row of `Xnew`).

-Presently, a *distribution* is any object `d` for which `MLJBase.isdistribution(::d) = true`, which includes all objects of type `Distributions.Distribution` from the package Distributions.jl.
-(Soon any `Distributions.Sampleable` will be included.)
-The declaration `MLJBase.isdistribution(::d) = true` implies that at least `Base.rand(d)` is implemented, but the rest of this API is still a work-in-progress.
+Presently, a *distribution* is any object `d` for which `MLJBase.isdistribution(::d) = true`, which is currently restricted to objects subtyping `Distributions.Sampleable` from the package Distributions.jl.

 Use the distribution `MLJBase.UnivariateFinite` for `Probabilistic` models predicting a target with `Finite` scitype (classifiers).
 In